 Possible CD sleeve design by Manny Charlton, feat.
-Flying V. On the 9th of April 2020, Manny Charlton posted an image on his Facebook page showcasing an early-design of a CD sleeve featuring this Gibson Flying V and also confirming the history of this guitar.
+Flying V. On the 9th of April 2020, Manny Charlton posted an image on his Facebook page showcasing an early-design of a CD sleeve featuring this Gibson Flying V, confirming the authenticity and history of this guitar.
 The post is posted below:

-Picture from Manny Charlton's website - mannycharltonband.com The below picture of the same Gibson Flying V guitar is taken from Manny Charlton Band webpage prior to the sale, and shows the guitar before the guitar was adorned with Manny's autograph.
+Picture from Manny Charlton's website - mannycharltonband.com The below picture of the same Gibson Flying V guitar is taken from Manny Charlton Band webpage prior to the sale and shows the guitar before the guitar was adorned with Manny's autograph (Post note 2021: the authograph has since pretty much worn off due to playing).
 This picture was taken outside Manny's home in Forth Worth, Texas USA, around 2010-11.

 Alice Cooper and Friends - feat.
 Nazareth - Live Television Special, Anaheim, California This Gibson Flying V was used in many Nazareth tours in the late 1970's, including at the Anaheim Stadium in California on the 19th of June 1977.
 Here, Nazareth appeared on the "Alice Cooper and Friends" live music television special, starring Alice Cooper, Nazareth, The Tubes and Sha Na Na.
 The resulting footage was first shown in the United States in September 1977 and released on VHS in 1978.